 - Lemon zest can be prepared in advance when lemons are in season.
 Simply pack it in small sealed packages and freeze them.
 That way, you will have the zest available for use at any time of the year.

 - Buttermilk helps with the moist texture of this old fashioned lemon pound cake.
-If you don’t have buttermilk, you can make your own substitute by adding 1 tsp of lemon juice into 6 tablespoons of milk as indicated in the recipe.
+If you don’t have buttermilk, you can make your own substitute by adding 1 teaspoon of lemon juice into 6 tablespoons of milk as indicated in the recipe.

 - Double this amount accordingly if you double or triple the recipe.